aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 1. Close the Remote Desktop connection windows.

 Congratulations!
 You have configured a VNet-to-VNet connection by using a virtual network gateway.

+## Review
+In this lab, you have completed:

+- Create Virtual Networks and Virtual machine
+- Connect to VM's using RDP and Test the connection
+- Create Application gateway
+- CoreServicesVnet to ManufacturingVnet
+- Test the connection between the VMs

 ## You have successfully completed the lab.